 When putting together most soups, you will find yourself reaching in your cabinet for herbs and spices, to give your final product its delicious flavor.
 But did you know that too many of the spices you purchase in the store are already losing their flavor, even before you get them home?
 Why sacrifice all that deliciousness?
 Maybe it’s time you start growing some of them on your own.

 Can you smell it yet?
 That is a big pot of Vegetable Beef Stew simmering on the stove.
 In the oven is a Rosemary bread that you made yourself.
-And part of that mouth-watering aroma is contributed by herbs you grew yourself.
+And part of that mouth-watering aroma is contributed by growing herbs indoors.
 Dinner is almost ready.
 Can you taste it yet?